Full renovation or quick upgrade — what suits your situation?

 A full stair renovation replaces the entire visible finish — treads, risers, connections.
 That is the right choice when the existing finish is at the end of its lifespan, or when the appearance needs to change drastically — from wood look to stone, or from carpet to hard.

 A full renovation is also the right route when the anti-slip is structurally inadequate and can no longer be improved with an addition.
 The same applies when the home is being sold and a maximum appearance is desired, or when it concerns an owners'-association stairwell with demonstrable performance requirements.
+For a full renovation, EverStep is the standard solution for homes; for heavier applications or owners'-association stairwells, that is EverStep Solid.
 Facing the broader question of replacing versus renovating?
 Then also read new staircase or renovate.

 When is an upgrade enough?